lippertmarkus/synology-le-dns-auto-renew/README.md

     ```
     If you're cautios you can set `DRY = True` at the beginning of the script to do a dry run without applying any changes to any files and without really renewing the cert.
 The output shows which files would be overwritten.

-5. Create a recurring task via DSM to run the script (don't directly set up a cronjob as the DSM security advisor will give you a warning).
+5. Create a recurring task via DSM to run the script as root (don't directly set up a cronjob as the DSM security advisor will give you a warning).

 ## Example output